LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-09-25-repairing-a-bike-pump.md

 5. Promptly mailed to me

-## The Problem
+## The Problem With Repair Today

-We can divide the problem into 3 principal causes.
+Why did this stand out so much?
+A tiny piece of plastic that's a wear part fails so instead of throwing out the whole assembly with pounds of machined parts you just replace it.
+This is obvious.
+This is the default.
+While I think the customer service was great, I shouldn't be impressed it was even possible to fix!
+We can divide the problem into 4 principal causes.

 1. Things are built cheap or even disposable
 2. Some features are so over fixated upon it harms others